SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 ![](/assets/chapter-1-images/07.Numbers-sum-07.PNG)

 #### Application Logic
-Now we'll write the code responsible for summing our numbers and displaying the result in the third field.
+Now we're going to write the code responsible for summing our numbers and displaying the result in the third field.
 In order for that to work, we add the **`calculate`** command upon the button's initialization:

 ![](/assets/chapter-1-images/07.Numbers-sum-08.PNG)

-Then we'll write the **`calculate`** function's code:
+Then we write the **`calculate`** function's code:

 ![](/assets/chapter-1-images/07.Numbers-sum-09.PNG)